CMSgov/dpc-static-site/common/docsV2.md

 ### Obtain an access_token
 In order to receive an access token, the valid JWT must be submitted to the /Token/auth endpoint via a POST request.
 The POST request body is encoded as application/x-www-form-urlencoded.

+Please complete the following instructions to obtain your access_token:
 1. Set the JWT as the client_assertion form parameter.

 2. Add the remaining fields below: